Overview

 9.1: Social Interactions

-• Users cannot interact with trusted users.
+- Users cannot interact with trusted users and/or students.

-• Users cannot interact with untrusted users, including strangers and/or adults.
+- Users cannot interact with untrusted users, including strangers and/or adults.

 9.2: Data Visibility

-• Unclear whether personal information can be displayed publicly.
+- Unclear whether this product displays personal information publicly.

 9.3: Monitor and Review

-• Unclear whether user-created content is filtered for personal information before being made publicly visible.
+- Unclear whether user-created content is filtered for personal information before being made publicly visible.

-• Unclear whether social interactions between users are moderated.
+- Unclear whether social interactions between users are moderated.

-• Social interactions of users are logged.
+- Social interactions of users are logged.

 9.4: Report Content

-• Unclear whether users can filter or block inappropriate content.
+- Unclear whether users can filter or block inappropriate content.

-• Unclear whether users can report abuse or cyberbullying.
+- Unclear whether users can report abuse or cyberbullying.

 9.5: Internet Safety

-• The company provides links to resources that support safe and appropriate social interactions.
+- The vendor provides links to tools or processes that support safe and appropriate social interactions.

 10: Advertising

-10.1: Company Communications
+10.1: Vendor Communications

-• A user can receive service- or administrative-related communications from the company.
+- A user can receive service- or administrative-related communications from the vendor.

 10.2: Traditional Advertising

-• Traditional or contextual advertisements are not displayed.
+- Traditional or contextual advertisements are not displayed.

 10.3: Behavioral Advertising

-• Personalised advertising is not displayed.
+- Behavioral or targeted advertising is not displayed.

 10.4: Ad Tracking

-• User's information is not used to track and target advertisements on other third-party websites or services.
+- Data are not used to track and target advertisements on other third-party websites or services.

-• Data profiles are not created and used for personalised advertisements.
+- Data profiles are not created and used for data enhancement, and/or targeted advertisements.

 10.5: Filtered Advertising